-After PayPal has confirmed the payment, it posts data back to your web page.
+After PayPal has confirmed the payment, it posts data back to your web page using IPN.
 If payment is correctly completed, PayPal sends 'completed' to your web page along with other data which your site can monitor.
-Once completed has been received by your web page, you process the data in whatever way you want.
+Once completed and verified has been received by your web page, you process the data in whatever way you want.

-Purchasing of an item is controlled by the PayPal IPN system.
+Purchasing of a subscription is controlled by the PayPal IPN system.
 Only when the confirmed message is received from PayPal will the application process the purchase.
 There are a number of checks within the application to prevent attempts to spoof a purchase.
 These include checking the purchased price and currency, and checking the PayPal transaction id to make sure that it has not be used before.

-You first set up the protected areas in the admin pages.
+You first set up the protected areas (the area that customers subscribe to) in the admin pages.
 So when you create a secure area name called 'protected1' which points to the protected1 folder, it modifies the htaccess file in the protected1 folder to point to an htpasswd file called htpasswd_1 where 1 is the alias record id.
 At the same time it creates a htpasswd file called htpasswd_1 in the htpasswd folder.

 In fact there may be a number of htpasswd files, one for each secure area.

 When a customer makes a purchase, the username is added to tblusers.
 At the same time it modifies htpasswd_1 with the correct username / password.

 The password is automatically created by the system using a random character generator.
 The purchaser will receive an email which contains their password.